jestjs/jest/docs/Webpack.md

 ### Mocking CSS Modules

+If you are using CSS Modules then it's better to mock a proxy for your className lookups.
 You can use an [ES6 Proxy](https://github.com/keyanzhang/identity-obj-proxy) to mock [CSS Modules](https://github.com/css-modules/css-modules):

 ```bash
 yarn add --dev identity-obj-proxy
 ```

-Then all your className lookups on the styles object will be returned as-is (e.g., `styles.foobar === 'foobar'`).
+As a result, all of your className lookups on the styles object will be returned as-is (e.g., `styles.foobar === 'foobar'`).
 This is pretty handy for React [Snapshot Testing](SnapshotTesting.md).

 ```json
 // package.json (for CSS Modules)